MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-assistant.md

 Sellers can also set their own personal preferences for their action cards.
 They can't add cards that you disable here, but they can disable cards that you have enabled if they don't find them useful.
 They can also change the configuration settings for those cards that have them, though your settings will be the defaults.
 To learn more, see [Guide customer communications with assistant](assistant.md)

 > [!NOTE]
-> When custom action cards are created in your organization, an option to enable these cards are displayed under **Extended Cards** section. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Create custom cards in Relationship assistant](extend-relationship-assistant-card.md)
+> When custom action cards are created in your organization, an option to enable these cards are displayed under **Extended Cards** section. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Create custom cards in Assistant](extend-relationship-assistant-card.md)

 ## Configure and manage insight cards for Assistant (full capabilities)